manips-sai-org/sai-common/README.md

-## Sai2-Common
+## Sai-Common
-The Sai2-Common library implements a set of utility functionalities to simplify robot simulation and control using SAI.
+The Sai-Common library implements a set of utility functionalities to simplify robot simulation and control using SAI.

 ### Documentation
-The documentation can also be accessed online at the following [link](https://manips-sai-org.github.io/sai2-common/)
+The documentation can also be accessed online at the following [link](https://manips-sai-org.github.io/sai-common/)

 It can also be generated locally with doxygen:
 ```